learnworksmart/introduction/ansible/README.md

-# Ansible Playbook tutorial
+# Introduction to Ansible Playbook
 This exercise is to apply 2 sets of configurations across a group of EC2 instances running on Ubuntu.
 The first configuration `common` will be applied to all EC2 while the other configuration `webserver` only applicable to specify EC2.
+SSH key-based authentication is adopted for this exercise.

 ## Pre-requisites
 1. On your local machine [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)